 The most effective labeling systems will be those that give manufactures 360° visibility of all their master data assets – and that provide the core components of label lifecycle management to ensure critical data from across the global organization is glued together whenever – and wherever – it’s required.
 Moreover, they will provide a flexibility that enables manufacturers to respond to future changes in regulations.
 Though UDI and EU MDR have naturally focused thinking, companies should be mindful that regulatory change is imminent in other important markets.
 With emerging markets now key drivers of growth, companies must ensure that their labeling system is futureproofed to adapt to change in all the regions where they trade.
 Otherwise, like all good labels, they might just end up stuck.

-To find out more about EU MDR’s Impact on Labeling, join PRISYM ID webinar:
+To find out more about EU MDR’s Impact on Labeling, watch PRISYM ID webinar: